 A teaspoon of mixed spice may be added to the dry ingredients.

 I haven’t tried making these yet but I shall, with some adjustments; the lard will go and I shall bake them rather than frying, although they might do well on a hot griddle too.
 Frying in fat would have been the only option for hop pickers; their cooking facilities were basic, as was the choice of ingredients.
-Energy was required to tackle the physical labour required of the job, but I’m not sure whether they brought the parsnip wine from home?
-As with all research projects it’s wise to dig deep; I’ve discovered Oast Cakes mixed with ale, an ingredient which makes sense given that there may well have been some to hand, leftover from the previous night’s relaxation.
+Energy was required to tackle the hard physical labour required of the job, but I’m not sure whether they brought the parsnip wine from home?
+As with all research projects it’s wise to dig deep; I’ve discovered recipes for Oast Cakes mixed with ale, an ingredient which makes sense given that there may well have been some to hand, leftover from the previous night’s relaxation.
 Whatever, there is some experimenting to do…but first some blackberry-picking.